S tier |

 Pineapple shines the most in the texture department.
 Spongey yet firm.
 It melts in your mouth but packs a powerful punch.
 I think more fruit should strive to be like pineapple.
 One of the better "soft texture" fruits.
 I generally prefer something with a bit more crunch but I can appreciate game when I see it.

 Pineapple is a guilty pleasure, a forbidden lover who I must cast away lest I am hurt.
-I have weak enamel, which is to say that pouring acidic pineapple juice onto them is generally not good for them.
+I have weak tooth enamel, which is to say that pouring acidic pineapple juice onto them is generally not good for them.
 I do enjoy pineapple but for the sake of my teeth I tend to avoid it.
 I envy those who can eat freely, consuming pineapple with wanton abandon...

 Apples are surprizingly bland.
 This is perhaps a hot take but I will die on this hill.
 Apple cider is so tasty, one of my favorite drinks (cold apple cider is better than hot I will also die on this hill).
 But how many apples do you need to concentrate to get a flavour that strong?
 40 apples makes a gallon of apple cider.
 By volume that's about a 3:1 fruit to cider volume ratio.
 I think that really says something when you compare this to other fruits like lemons, or even less flavoured fruits like blueberries that do not need to be concentrated.